samiralam/rules-compendium/docs/dmg/3-dms-toolbox/index.md

 *Nuisance Hazard (Levels 11–16)*

 The [River Styx](/sources/dnd/dmg-2024/cosmology#RiverStyx) courses through the Lower Planes.
-Tasting or touching its waters can shatter a creature’s intellect and personality, as well as strip away its memories.
-Certain Fiends are immune to the river’s effects.
+Tasting or touching its waters can shatter a creature's intellect and personality, as well as strip away its memories.
+Certain Fiends are immune to the river's effects.

-Unless immune to the river’s effects, a creature that drinks from the Styx, enters the river, or starts its turn in the river makes a DC 20 Intelligence saving throw.
-On a failed save, the creature takes 19 (3d12) Psychic damage and can’t cast spells or take the [Magic](/sources/dnd/free-rules/rules-glossary#MagicAction) action for 30 days.
+Unless immune to the river's effects, a creature that drinks from the Styx, enters the river, or starts its turn in the river makes a DC 20 Intelligence saving throw.
+On a failed save, the creature takes 19 (3d12) Psychic damage and can't cast spells or take the [Magic](/sources/dnd/free-rules/rules-glossary#MagicAction) action for 30 days.
 An affected creature can drink from the Styx and swim in its waters without suffering any additional effects.

 The effect can be ended only by the [Greater Restoration](/spells/2618961-greater-restoration), [Heal](/spells/2618979-heal), or [Wish](/spells/2619213-wish) spell.
-If the effect isn’t ended after 30 days, the effect becomes permanent and the creature loses all its memories.
+If the effect isn't ended after 30 days, the effect becomes permanent and the creature loses all its memories.
 At that point, nothing short of a [Wish](/spells/2619213-wish) spell or divine intervention can undo the effect.

 Water taken from the River Styx loses its potency after 24 hours, becoming a harmless, foul-tasting liquid.
-Arcanaloths, night hags, and other fell creatures might know rituals that can prolong the water’s potency, at your discretion.
+Arcanaloths, night hags, and other fell creatures might know rituals that can prolong the water's potency, at your discretion.

 ---